-In the OpenVPN connection, the home network can act as a server, and the remote device can access the server through the router which acts as an OpenVPN Server gateway.
-To use the VPN feature, you should enable OpenVPN Server on your router, and install and run VPN client software on the remote device.
+To use the VPN feature, you need to enable OpenVPN Server on your router, and install and run VPN client software on remote devices.
 Please follow the steps below to set up an OpenVPN connection.

-Step1.
+Step 1.
 Set up OpenVPN Server on Your Router

-- 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
+- Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
 Go to Advanced > VPN Server > OpenVPN, and tick the Enable box of OpenVPN.

-- Before you enable VPN Server, we recommend you configure Dynamic DNS Service (recommended) or assign a static IP address for router's WAN port and synchronize your System Time with internet. - The first time you configure the OpenVPN Server, you may need to Generate a certificate before you enable the VPN Server. - 3.
+- Before you enable VPN Server, we recommend you configure Dynamic DNS Service (recommended) or assign a static IP address for router's WAN port and synchronize your System Time with internet. - The first time you configure the OpenVPN Server, you may need to generate a certificate before you enable the VPN Server. - 3.
 Select the Service Type (communication protocol) for OpenVPN Server: UDP, TCP. - 4.
 Enter a VPN Service Port to which a VPN device connects, and the port number should be between 1024 and 65535. - 5.
 In the VPN Subnet/Netmask fields, enter the range of IP addresses that can be leased to the device by the OpenVPN server.